 What we do to protect you

-Although the odd scam does slip through the net this is very rare.
-Our users will usually bring it to our attention immediately so that we can remove the offender and warn other users of their activities.
+But occasionally things do slip through the net.
+Our users will usually let us know immediately so that we can remove the offender and warn other users of their activities.

-We've introduced new guidelines for viewings.
 We're now asking all landlords and agents to be prepared to show you ID before you hand over any money, including a deposit.
 The same applies to current flatmates if they're the ones taking the deposit.
-We're also asking people to let you note down their name - just remember you should never take a photo of anyone's ID.
+We're also asking people to let you note down their name.

 Ask to see some ID before you hand over any money - a driving licence or passport are the best forms of proof - and don't be afraid to ask if they don't offer.